 In accordance with the reform relating to the new civil service law, c responsible for voluntary sustainable development missions have been appointed within the CRI.
 These project managers will be responsible for proposing and leading actions aimed at reducing the Centre’s carbon footprint and promoting sustainable development.

-An assessment of the Centre’s carbon footprint is currently underway
+The 2023 carbon footprint is underway

 Concerning sustainable development in research, the two expenditure items in research where the carbon footprint is particularly high are air travel and the purchase of computers.